 40:268.
-BUSINESS POLICY.
+Business Policy.
 3 credits.

 Prerequisite, final semester Senior standing.
-Required of all Business Administration majors.
+Required of all Business Administration major.
 Philosophy of scientific management; evaluation of objectives and aims of management; policy requirements in terms of external and internal factors of business; use of statistical, cost and other tools in the determination of sales, financial, personnel, expansion and control problems.

 40:272.
-INVESTMENTS.
+Investments.
 3 credits.